Welcome Springtime with this simple Asparagus Quesadilla. It’s a fresh and tasty lunch that can be made in a flash.

 I originally posted this recipe for an Asparagus Quesadilla back in 2013.
 But it’s truly one of my favorite things to fix myself for lunch so I decided it deserved some updated photos.
 I’m terrible about taking time out of my work day to eat lunch.
 I generally graze on whatever might be in the house but once asparagus season is in full swing I know my lunch game will be elevated.

 I could eat asparagus every day of the year.
 Grilled or pan seared is my favorite way to fix it.
 Once your pan is hot from searing a few fresh spears it just makes sense to throw a tortilla in that same pan.
-My favorite combo is a garlic herb cheese spread with mozzarella and balsamic vinegar reduction on top.
+My favorite combo is a garlic herb cheese spread with mozzarella and balsamic glaze on top.
 It’s a great sweet and savory combo.
-But you could add other cheese like Swiss or goat.
+But you could use different types of cheese depending on your own taste – Gouda, Swiss or Cheddar.
 A few asparagus spears by themselves aren’t very substantial but a tortilla and a little cheese makes this a complete meal.
 What’s your favorite way to eat asparagus?

-- 1 large tortilla (I used a spinach tortilla)
+- 1 large totilla I used a spinach tortilla

-- 7-8 spears fresh asparagus, tough ends removed
+- 8 spears fresh asparagus tough ends discarded

-- 2 T. garlic and herb cheese spread (like Boursin)
+- 2 tbsp garlic and herb cheese spread I used Boursin

 - Heat a large non-stick skillet over medium-high heat and add 2 t. olive oil.
 Add asparagus spears and saute until crisp-tender, about 5 minutes.
 Remove pan from heat and turn heat to medium.